Claire-Austin/spree_address_autocomplete/README.md

 4. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+## Configuration
+To enable this integration:
+1. Navigate to the integrations page in your store's settings, create an integration for this extension, and enable it to activate the functionality seamlessly.
+2. Configure the Google Places API key for the Spree Address Autocomplete Extension.
+3. Once configured, the integration will be enabled and ready to use.

+## Usage
+Once the extension is installed and configured, users can start experiencing the benefits of address autocomplete across various areas of your Spree Commerce platform, including:

+- **Checkout Proces**: Address autocomplete simplifies the checkout process by suggesting and populating address fields as users begin typing.
+- **Account Creation**: Enhance user registration and account creation by streamlining address input.
+- **Customer and Order Management**: Simplify the process of creating and updating customer or order details directly from the admin panel with the assistance of address autocomplete.

 ## Testing